oicid/oicid.github.io/_pages/about.md

 ---

-**Zhi Wang** is pronounced as **Chih Wang**.
 I am a Ph.D. candidate in Cyber Security at [University of Chinese Academy of Sciences](https://english.ucas.ac.cn/) advised by Prof. [Xiang Cui](https://people.ucas.ac.cn/~0040784?language=en).
 My main research interests include AI security, network and application security, and botnet.

-I am expected to graduate in July 2023, and I am looking for a postdoc or work opportunity in cyber security or related directions.
+I am expected to graduate in July 2023.
+I will join Zhongguancun Laboratory as an Assitant Researcher.

 Education